 Fortified Roof Cost Houston 2026

 Fortified roof cost in Houston is typically $9,000-$14,500 before incentives.
-This guide shows the FHLB Dallas grant math, Class 4 insurance discounts, and TWIA nuance for accurate out-of-pocket pricing.
+This guide explains FHLB Dallas member-bank funding, Class 4 discount caveats, and TWIA nuance.

 This is the math, the eligibility rules, and the real Houston pricing--no fluff.